 When you choose Clove Lake, you are not just choosing a destination but a journey as well.
 I wouldn’t say that it’s a hop, skip and a jump to get to Clove from the Larch Creek entry point.
 It’s more like a beaver dam, a log, and a portage.

 This is one of the highlights for me.
-It truly feels like you are immersing yourself farther into the wilderness with each stroke of your paddle.
+You are immersing yourself farther into the wilderness with each stroke of your paddle.
 The creek is so calm and serene.
 It is not a race, so enjoy the paddle in.
 The creek has a multitude of twists and turns to navigate around.
 Keep an eye out for turtles!
 They can be seen basking on a log here and there.

 There is one short portage going from Larch Lake to Clove Lake.
-It’s pretty rocky, but not nearly as tough of a portage as some of the other portages.
+It’s pretty rocky, but not nearly as tough of a portage as some of the others in the BWCA.
 After paddling down that long and winding creek, you’ll be thankful for a chance to stand up and stretch your legs.
 It also gives you a chance to refuel with a snack and wet your whistle.

 As you can see, this lake has a lot of potential for great memories on your next adventure.
 It hasn’t let us down yet!
 If you choose this lake as your first destination in the B.W.C.A. you won’t be disappointed.
 Happy camping!